 Pitch #1: QZense Labs

-QZense Labs came to the tank with a revolutionary innovation - a portable device that tells if a vegetable or fruit is rotten or not, without even cutting it.
+QZense Labs came to the tank with a revolutionary innovation - a portable fruit detector that tells if a vegetable or fruit is rotten or not without even cutting it.
 According to its founders, the device predicts the freshness of a fruit/vegetable with 95% accuracy.

 QZense intends to reduce fresh produce wastage and help farmers, small traders, and people in the agriculture industry.

 QZense's fruit testing machine on Shark Tank India was unarguably one of the most interesting products on Shark Tank India season 1.
 Though the judges on Shark Tank India failed to see the potential in Shark Tank India fruit detector device, QZense has been funded by other investors even before it featured on Shark Tank India.

 - Product: Fruit detection device to reduce food wastage in agriculture segment.